Modular policy tool for faster eligibility matching

 Shardha Sapra (Senior Frontend Developer)

-Eligibility rules were hard to find, verify, and trust—all during live calls
+Eligibility rules were hard to find, verify, and trust, all during live calls

-Fragmented Workflow
+Fragmented Workflows

 Mismatched Rules